 The Badgers were projected to be a top-10 team in 2018 but fell short in a disappointing 8-5 season.
 Can coach Paul Chryst get this team back on track?
 As usual, the ground game will be the strength of the offense.
 Running back Jonathan Taylor should be a first-team All-American after rushing for 2,194 yards and 16 touchdowns this fall.
 The offensive line is slated to lose standout guards Michael Deiter and Beau Benzschawel, but center Tyler Biadaz is among the best in the nation and announced his return for '19.
 Jon Dietzen could slide from tackle to guard, with Cole Van Lanen anchoring the edge at tackle after David Edwards left early for the NFL.
 In order for Wisconsin to get back to the top of the Big Ten West standings, Chryst has to get more out of his passing game.
 Alex Hornibrook did not play in the Pinstripe Bowl due to concussion symptoms, and his status for 2019 is unknown.
 If Hornibrook is sidelined, junior Jack Coan (515 passing yards and 5 TDs) or freshman Graham Mertz could get the nod under center.
 The team’s top four pass catchers are back, including tight end Jake Ferguson and wide receiver A.J.
 Taylor.
 Despite losing a ton of talent from its 2017 unit, Wisconsin still held teams to 22.6 points a game in ’18.
 Coordinator Jim Leonhard will have to replace standout linebackers T.J.
 Edwards, Andrew Van Ginkel and Ryan Connelly, safety D’Cota Dixon and tackle Olive Sagapolu.
 A healthy year from Isaiahh Loudermilk and Garrett Rand will stabilize the trenches, while most of the secondary returns, including promising safety Scott Nelson.
 The Badgers catch Ohio State, Michigan State and Michigan in crossover play and have to play at Nebraska and Minnesota.

 The Hawkeyes capped a solid 2018 season with a New Year's Day victory over Mississippi State in the Outback Bowl.
 Of Iowa’s four losses, three came by six points or less and the other was by 11.
 Contending for the Big Ten West Division title is certainly within reach in 2019.
 Quarterback Nate Stanley returns after throwing for 26 touchdowns, and the backfield features a promising trio in Mekhi Sargent, Toren Young and Ivory Kelly-Martin.
 Coach Kirk Ferentz’s top priority on offense will be restocking the playmakers for Stanley.
-Tight end Noah Fant declared for the NFL, and T.J.
-Hockenson could also leave early.
+Tight ends Noah Fant and T.J.
+Hockenson declared for the NFL.
 Nick Easley was the team’s top statistical wide receiver and finished his eligibility after the Outback Bowl.
 The Hawkeyes will need more out of wideouts Ihmir Smith-Marsette and Brandon Smith next season.
 The tackle duo of Alaric Jackson and Tristan Wirfs provide a strong foundation up front, but guard Ross Reynolds and center Keegan Render must be replaced.
 Despite a few personnel losses to the NFL, the defense should rank near the top of the Big Ten.
 A.J.
 Epenesa should be among the nation’s top linemen in 2019 after recording 10.5 sacks this season.
 The tackle position has to be restocked, and Epenesa needs help on the other side after Anthony Nelson left early for the NFL.
 Safety Amani Hooker also left for the next level, but the cupboard isn't bare for a pass defense that was one of the best in the Big Ten.
 The schedule is one reason why Iowa may not contend for the Big Ten title in 2019.
 The Hawkeyes play Iowa State, Michigan, Northwestern, Wisconsin and Nebraska on the road next year.

 After winning the Pac-12 South for the first time in program history, the Utes should be the early favorite to win the division in 2019.
 Quarterback Tyler Huntley is back after missing the last five games of the year due to a collarbone injury, and the offense received a boost when running back Zack Moss decided to return for his senior year.
 The departures of center Lo Falemaka, tackle Jackson Barton and guard Jordan Agasiva leave a significant void up front.
 The offense also needs receiver Britain Covey to get back to full strength after a knee injury in the Pac-12 title game.
 Utah’s defense held opponents to 19.4 points a contest and 4.6 yards a play in 2018.
 As usual in Salt Lake City, this unit should be a strength next fall.
 The line ranks among the best in the nation thanks to the return of Bradlee Anae, Mika Tafua, Leki Fotu and John Penisini.
 The biggest personnel issue on this side of the ball is at linebacker following the departure of standout seniors Chase Hansen and Cody Barton.
 BYU transfer Francis Bernard could be an impact player for this unit after recording 38 stops in a reserve role in 2018.
 The Utes will have two new safeties, but cornerback should be a strength with Jaylon Johnson, Julian Blackmon and Javelin Guidry returning.
 Utah opens with a Thursday night matchup against rival BYU and plays key Pac-12 games versus USC and Washington State before the end of September.
 The Utes have to play at Washington but won’t have to play Oregon in the regular season.

 The Knights are favored to be the top Group of 5 team once again in 2019.
 And if McKenzie Milton is healthy from a serious knee injury, coach Josh Heupel’s team could move a few spots up this list by August.
-If Milton isn’t at full strength by the opener, the quarterback position is in good hands with Darriel Mack Jr. The Knights are loaded at the skill positions.
+If Milton isn’t at full strength by the opener, the quarterback position is in good hands with Darriel Mack Jr or Notre Dame transfer Brandon Wimbush.
+The Knights are loaded at the skill positions.
 Adrian Killins and Greg McCrae lead the way on the ground, with Gabriel Davis and Tre Nixon back at receiver.
 Replacing left tackle Wyatt Miller and guard Tyler Hudanick are the biggest concerns facing Heupel’s high-powered offense.
 Coordinator Randy Shannon has holes to fill at every level on defense, as linemen Titus Davis, A.J.
 Wooten and Joey Connors, linebacker Pat Jasinski and defensive backs Rashard Causey and Kyle Gibson have finished their eligibility.
 However, there’s a good foundation in place.
 Safety Richie Grant, linebacker Nate Evans and cornerback Nevelle Clarke all earned first-team all-conference honors, with Brendon Hayes and Randy Charlton coming back to anchor the trenches.
 Road trips to Cincinnati, Tulane and Temple await in conference play, with a matchup at Pitt slated for Sept.
 21. Stanford and Houston visit Orlando next fall.

 Chris Petersen has won at least 10 games in each of the last three seasons and claimed two Pac-12 titles in that span.
 The bar has been raised by Petersen and his staff, but the Huskies are likely to enter 2019 behind Oregon in the Pac-12 North.
 The prolific backfield of quarterback Jake Browning and Myles Gaskin departs, while All-Pac-12 lineman Kaleb McGary also has exhausted his eligibility.
 Georgia transfer Jacob Eason, freshmen Colson Yankoff and Jacob Sirmon and sophomore Jake Haener will battle to replace Browning under center.
 The receiving corps was a question mark entering 2018 but should be a strength next fall.
 Aaron Fuller, Andre Baccellia and Ty Jones return outside, while tight end Hunter Bryant should be back to full strength after missing most of ’18 due to a knee injury.
 Salvon Ahmed should have a breakout year as the full-time running back, and he’ll be toting the rock behind a line that returns four full-time starters from 2018, along with left tackle Trey Adams back at full strength from an injury that limited him to four games.
 The Huskies led the Pac-12 in scoring defense for the fourth consecutive year in 2018.
 Play-caller Jimmy Lake will have his work cut out in ’19, as this unit must replace Shane Bowman, Greg Gaines and Jaylen Johnson in the trenches, All-American linebacker Ben Burr-Kirven, while the secondary loses Taylor Rapp, JoJo McIntosh and Byron Murphy.
 Washington opens with four of its first five games at home and key swing matchups against Oregon, Utah and Washington State take place in Seattle.